Thesis

 Anthropic also competes with various established AI research labs backed by large tech companies; most notably, Google’s DeepMind, Meta AI, and Microsoft Azure AI.

 Deepmind: Founded in 2010, DeepMind was acquired by Google in 2014.
 Known as Google DeepMind, it was later merged with Google Brain in Google’s efforts to “accelerate our progress in AI”.
-DeepMind’s Gemini offers similar abilities as GPT-4 and is the crux of Google DeepMind’s research efforts.
+DeepMind’s Gemini offers similar abilities to GPT-4 and is the crux of Google DeepMind’s research efforts.
 As Google’s AI research branch, DeepMind indirectly serves as a competitor to Anthropic due to its development of scalable LLMs, which are likely used to power Google’s AI searches and Google Cloud NLP services.

 Microsoft Azure: Among its hundreds of services, Microsoft Azure’s AI platform offers tools and frameworks for users to build AI solutions.
 While Azure offers a portfolio of AI products instead of its own foundation models, these products include top models like GPT-4o and LLaMA 2, which can be used for services ranging from internal cognitive search to video and image analysis.
 Unlike Claude, which is low-code and accessible for teams of all sizes, Azure primarily targets developers and data scientists capable of coding on top of existing models.
 As such, Microsoft Azure AI serves as an indirect competitor to Anthropic, increasing the accessibility and customizability of foundation AI models.